Tob1n8tor/code-translator/README.md

 ### Project Overview
 This project aims to fine-tune existing models using the Hugging Face library for code translation tasks.
 The goal is to evaluate different models and datasets, adjusting hyperparameters to find the best-performing combination.
 The trained models, data, and results are stored in the model_training directory, which also includes an Excel file for model comparison.
 Additionally, a detailed research paper explaining the methodology and findings is included.

-In-depth paragraph about our project and overview of use.

 ### Project structure
-#TODO: complete project structure
 ```Bash
 \kabul
 |